nginyc/rafiki/docs/src/user/quickstart-app-developers.rst

 the dependencies of the model must have been installed separately, and the model class must have been imported and passed into this method.

-To download the model class file, use the method :meth:`rafiki.client.Client.download_model_file`.
+To download the model class file, use the method :meth:`singaauto.client.Client.download_model_file`.

 Example: